 2. Spend some time counting birds on the weekend of the event at the location of your choice, such as your backyard or a local park.
 The minimum amount of time required is 15 minutes, but you can count for longer if you wish.
 During your count, simply record the start and end time, location, and number and types of birds that you see.
 You can perform counts in multiple locations too.
 Just be sure to submit separate checklists for each location.

 Not to worry if you can’t identify the birds you see at first.
-Just take good notes about their prominent features: for example, size, shape, color, and unusual markings.
-Or you can try to snap a close-up picture.
+Just take good notes about their prominent features such as their size, shape, color, and unusual markings, or you can try to snap a close-up picture.
 Then, you can use a bird guide to look them up later.
 All About Birds and What Bird are two good online bird identification guides that are free and easy to use.
 Additionally, the free Merlin Bird ID App can be downloaded to your smartphone and used offline.
-Merlin will ask you five simple questions about the bird you are trying to identify and suggest matches for you – you can even upload a picture to Merlin and let the app try to identify it.
+Merlin will ask you five simple questions about the bird you are trying to identify and suggest matches for you.
+You can even upload a picture to Merlin and let the app try to identify it.

 3. The last step involves uploading your data to the event’s website.
 This step usually only takes a few minutes to complete.
 While you’re visiting the website, check out the live map that displays dots in the various locations where people have uploaded a checklist.
 It’s fun to watch the data pour in from all over the world.

 As an added bonus, there is a photo contest for those who want to submit pictures of the birds that they see during the event.
-You can even submit photos of yourself watching the birds.
-Hence, don’t forget your binoculars.
+You can even submit photos of yourself bird watching.
 If you do shoot some good photos, please share them with us at EarthSky Community Photos.
 We love birding photos!

 Use the hashtag #GBBC to follow Great Backyard Bird Count conversations on Twitter and Facebook.